 Update Operating Standards for Specific Reviews

-Ayden Férdeline, chair of the Standing Committee on ICANN’s Budget and Operations (SCBO), provided an update on the first two Public Comments, noting that progress was under way with five requests provided taking into account budget consideration to evaluate the impact on GNSO policy development activity.
+Ayden Férdeline, chair of the Standing Committee on ICANN’s Budget and Operations (SCBO), provided an update on the first two Public Comments.
+In regards to the FY20 budget, he noted that the proposed GNSO Council comment called on ICANN org to look inward at its own spending patterns, to provide the community with an appropriate level of support commensurate with their bylaw-mandated responsibilities, and to re-evaluate its spend on capacity development programs for their effectiveness in leading to engagement in GNSO policy development activities.
+In regards to the strategic plan, he advised that the SCBO was still in the process of reviewing this document, and it was tabled for their meeting on 28 January.

 Keith Drazek reminded Council that Stakeholder Groups (SGs) and Constituencies (Cs) were also preparing comments.
 Michele Neylon commented that financial reporting, whether related to travel funding, or GNSO activities, needed to be monitored very closely.